Last modified: Nov. 2, 2022, 3:57 p.m.

 The caterpillar lives in a loose upper-surface silk spinning of a leaflet; the sides of the leaflet are drawn upwards but most of the time not closing into a tube; full-grown in June–July.

-The adults are active at night and occasionally come to light.
+The adults are active at night, readily come to light, and can be found occasionally on sugar.

-One long generation a year: from early August till late November and after hibernating again from March till May.
+One long generation a year from early August till late November and after hibernating again from February/March till May or later.

 Open grassland and scrub where the food plants grow, ruderal places.